 Disadvantages: Compared to sublimation and laser transfer, the print and cut process requires a few extra steps and of course a fairly advanced vinyl cutter with a registration mark sensor.
 Adequate software is also required to coordinate things.
 So if you have an entry-level five hundred dollar vinyl cutter, you’ll probably need to upgrade your equipment.
 Your designs will need defined borders to make it easier to weed and apply the graphic.
 No feathered edges.

 And of course, the appliqué won’t be quite as soft as soft as sublimation, ChromaBlast, or white toner, but if it’s printed on a thin PU, film it will be very soft on the shirt.
 Some films are thicker than others.
 So if softness is a priority, choose wisely.
 Also, not all films work with all inks.
 The lower cost universal films like DarkJET are heavier but can be used with aqueous inkjet, solvent inkjet, and even laser transfer.
 If you choose to use your desktop inkjet printer, be aware that many of these printers use dye based ink, which is the least durable formula available.
 These prints are not very washfast.
 Shirts decorated with pigment based inks will be more durable.
+Click here for more about printable vinyl.

 The softer PU films like HotMark PRINT and Siser ColorPrint PU are made for solvent, eco-solvent, and Latex printers and won’t work with aqueous inks.
 They will also work with a PrismJET VJ24 printer.
 All of these options are in the above $5,000 category so we’ll explore them more in the next article.

 New developments: As noted above, the print and cut process can be used to augment sublimation, ChromaBlast, and laser transfer.
 DarkJET sheets are universal and can be printed with aqueous or ChromaBlast ink, or GO UNO/OKI C831-TS toner cartridges.
 So a ChromaBlast or OKI user who wants to create opaque decals on black shirts only needs to add a good vinyl cutter and LXI software.
-This can be done for as little as $1,300 with the purchase of a Graphtec CE6000-40 and a some DarkJet sheets.
+This can be done for as little as $699 with the purchase of a Vinyl Express Rogue and some DarkJet sheets.
 A dye sublimation user can do the same with a cutter and EnduraTex SubliTex sheets.
 These are compatible with Sawgrass ink and produce an opaque sublimated appliqué that is then contour-cut and heat applied to any fabric or color ( Fig 5).
 So you can use print and cut as a standalone T-shirt printing solution or to add opacity to something softer.

 What to Buy